What is The Fairmead Group?

 There are opportunities for pupils to socialise, practise basketball shooting and football skills and play badminton and table tennis outside at breaktimes.
 We also support a healthy lifestyle by providing fruit, fruit juice and water.

 How long do pupils stay in the group?

 Pupils remain on roll at their own school and Fairmead Group staff maintain contact with subject teachers at the school.

-How will my child get to and from Home Education Base?
+How will pupils get to and from the Fairmead Group?

 - walk or travel by bus

-- travel by taxi – providing there is appropriate written medical support.
+- travel by taxi – providing there is written medical support.

 Can I see for myself?

-Prior to starting at the Fairmead Group, pupils and parents will be invited for an informal visit to the Base to meet the staff and pupils.
+Prior to starting at The Fairmead Group, pupils, parents/carers are invited for an informal visit to the Base to meet staff and pupils.